marinaangelovska/complementary_products_suggestions/README.md

 ## Overview of the pipeline and experiments

 ### Introduction
-This is the code for the experiments used in a master theis research.
+This is the code for the experiments used in a master thesis research.
 In this part we will briefly explain the structure of the notebooks and python files implemented, and a description of the overall process.
-The following figure explains the process during the thesis work, starting from the Data Retreival and ending with different Comparative Analysis.
+The following figure explains the process during the thesis work, starting from the Data Retrieval and ending with different Comparative Analysis.

 <img src="https://github.com/marinaangelovska/complementary_products_suggestions/blob/master/report_structure.png" width="700">

 Each of these steps is separated in different notebooks, where some of the repetitive functions are split in a few different .py files.
-We do not include everything which was doned during this thesi in these files, but only the most important and relevat experiments and models are included.
+We do not include everything which was done during this thesis in these files, but only the most important and relevant experiments and models are included.

 ## Notebooks description:

-### 1. Data retreival and preprocessing & 2.
+### 1. Data retrieval and preprocessing & 2.
 Data Analysis
 The first two original notebooks were removed because of data confidentiality.
 Instead, we use two fake datasets (named \"dataset\" and \"content\") with a few samples just so that we can explain what kind of data is needed for running the models.
 The \"dataset\" consists of pairs of matches of products with their identifiers, titles and the label indicating if the second product is an add-on to the first product or not.
 The \"content\" dataset contains all products with all of their attributes (in this dummy data, only the title).

 ### 3. CNN vs. LSTM &rarr; 03-CNN_vs._LSTM.ipnyb